Xavian Stapleton: 2017–18 season

 Stapleton sprained his knee five minutes into the 2017–18 season opener against Alabama State, reaggravating the same injury from previous years.
 He was sidelined for just over two weeks, after which he returned to a bench role.
 On December 23, 2017, Stapleton scored a team-high 12 points with four three-pointers, including two crucial threes late in the second half, in a 70–64 win over Southern Miss at the Mississippi Coliseum.
 In his next game a week later, he put up 16 points – including 12 in the second half – in a 109–81 win over North Florida to close non-conference play.
 On February 14, 2018, Stapleton had a season-high 18 points while shooting five-of-five from three-point range in an 81–80 loss to Vanderbilt.
 For the first time since the season opener, he was moved into the starting lineup for the SEC tournament in place of Aric Holman.
-After losing in the quarterfinals, the Bulldogs were awarded a bid to the 2018 National Invitation Tournament (NIT), their first postseason appearance since 2012.
+After losing in the quarterfinals, the Bulldogs were awarded a bid to the 2018 NIT, their first postseason appearance since 2012.

 Stapleton continued in his starting role throughout the NIT.
 In the first round, he recorded 12 points and five rebounds in a 66–59 win over Nebraska.
 Stapleton scored 15 points – all in the first half – in a 78–77 second-round win over Baylor.
 He tallied 12 points and five rebounds in a 79–56 rout of Louisville in the quarterfinals, which was MSU's first win over Louisville since the 1978–79 season.
 However, Stapleton struggled in their semifinal game at Madison Square Garden, going scoreless in a 75–60 defeat to Penn State which ended their season.
 He played in 32 games, making seven starts, averaging 6.4 points and 2.6 rebounds per game.
 On April 18, 2018, Stapleton announced that he would be leaving MSU with the intention of playing elsewhere as a graduate transfer after earning his degree in May.